 When drilling, chiseling, grinding, cutting, or tuckpointing in concrete, it’s helpful for manufacturers to have objective test data compliance letters.
 With these prepared in a downloadable format for various accessory packages, tradesmen and companies can access them when needed.
 Ideally, you’d find the one you need and download or print it.

 Have a crew member that’s just not taking silica dust seriously?
 Or maybe you’re not so sure why it’s such a big deal?
 Check out this easy-to-read breakdown of the dangers of silica dust exposure.

 You can also head over to the 3M website to check out their respiration solutions.

-A list of compliant tool and accessory combos is handy to have on hand at the jobsite.
-A printed copy also makes all that information much easier to access or even digest as opposed to scrolling through a website.
-Either way, it’s a great resource have on hand.
-Don’t forget that you can find additional resources from the OSHA website.
+A list of compliant tools and accessory combos is handy to have on hand at the jobsite.
+A printed copy also makes all that information much easier to access or even digest.
+You want to avoid having to scroll through a website on the jobsite.
+Either way, it’s a great resource to have on hand.
+Don’t forget that you can find additional resources on the OSHA website.